What FOH Means in a Restaurant

 Summary

-FOH is a restaurant term that means “front of the house.”
-The front-of-house staff are the face of the restaurant and are responsible for providing an enjoyable experience for guests from when they arrive until they leave.
-This includes greeting guests, taking orders, serving food and drinks, and handling any concerns or complaints.
-The front-of-house staff must be professional and courteous to provide outstanding customer service and keep guests coming back.
+FOH is a restaurant term that means “front of the house”.
+The front of house staff are the face of the restaurant and are responsible for the guest experience from the moment they walk in until they leave.
+This includes greeting guests, taking orders, serving food and drink and handling complaints.
+The front of house staff must be professional and friendly to provide great customer service and bring guests back.

-The back-of-house staff ensures the food is of the highest quality.
-This includes the cooks, dishwashers, and anyone else who works in the kitchen.
-The back-of-house team works tirelessly to ensure that each dish is perfectly cooked.
+The back of house staff makes sure the food is top notch.
+This includes the cooks, dishwashers and anyone else in the kitchen.
+The back of house team works hard to make sure every dish is perfect.

 We will be happy to hear your thoughts